-Japan, our biggest export destination for coal, will be phasing out the use coal as it moves to meet its net-zero target.
+Japan, our biggest export destination for coal, will be phasing out the use of coal as it moves to meet its net-zero target.
 China and South Korea, the second and fourth largest export destinations, have also announced net-zero targets (in 2060 and 2050 respectively) and will reduce their demand over the next decade.
 The outlook for coal exports is highly uncertain, yet the government appears content to continue business as usual, pretending nothing is going on.
 And this is before we consider China throwing its weight around by halting the importation of Australian coal, as it has done unofficially since October 2020.

 Australia can try to sell its excess coal to other buyers, namely India, as it has done during the Chinese embargo, but this market will only last so long.
 India will face growing international pressure to reduce its reliance on coal and join global cooperation on combatting climate.